 - 1. Continue to work with the Resident Advisory Boards (RAB) to serve as a forum for better communication between residents and the Authority. - 2.
-Continue to work with the New Bedford Public School Department to provide before/after school academic support and enrichment programs within the family developments. - 3.
-Establish a non-profit housing corporation to provide affordable housing opportunities to NBHA residents and other low-income persons. - 4.
-Initiate a state-funded program that places residents who commit to self-sufficiency through training, education or work in designated developments. - 5.
-Encourage homeownership by establishing escrow accounts for Section 8 FSS tenants.
+Continue to work with the New Bedford Public School Department to provide before/after school academic support and enrichment programs within the family developments.

+- 3. Established a non-profit housing corporation to provide affordable housing opportunities to New Bedford residents and other low-income persons. - 4.
+Implement the state-funded "A Better Living" program where residents in three State developments will be provided with educational and training assistance to further their efforts in becoming self-sufficient. - 5.
+Promote the arts and humanities through collaboration with the Community Foundation.